sabaatworld/HyperionScreenCap/README.md

 ## Configuration

+Help for DirectX 11 configuration options is available in the 'Help' tab of the setup window.
+The defaults for most of the settings should work fine.
+If you are using a display less than 4K resolution, make sure that you set image scaling factor correctly or else a very small image would be sent to Hyperion.

 Comes with a setup form which is accessible via system tray; however you can also manually edit the 'user.config' file under '%APPDATA%\HyperionScreenCap' directory.
 Here is an example of the config file: